Streaming practice 1

 Divide into groups of three for this one.

 The goal is to have two people discussing questions in a notes document while another is adding questions live.
 (The third person can also possibly be answering some of the question to simulate other helpers).
+The Sample teaching plan has some sample questions.

 Expected steps: